 What to serve with Broccoli Cheese Soup

-I love serving this cheese soup recipe with a side of crusty bread, while my kids seem to enjoy good old Saltine crackers!
+I love serving this cheese soup recipe with a side of crusty bread or bread bowl, while my kids seem to enjoy good old Saltine crackers!

 - ½ large red pepper, diced small, divided